The Sanford Museum is excited for our new SciDome Theater. Our new Spitz SciDome IQ 2400 projector has replaced our 1951 Spitz A-1 projector.

 The exploration of space is the greatest endeavor that humankind has ever undertaken.
 What does it take to be part of this incredible journey?
 What does it take to become an astronaut?
 We will explore the International Space Station and experience a rocket launch and the incredible training an astronaut must go through!

-JUNE: Reason for the Season
+JUNE: Reason for the Seasons

 Did you know that the earth is closest to the sun during winter in the northern hemisphere?
 Then why is it so cold!?
 During the month of the summer solstice, stop in to learn about the tilt of the earth and why it creates such unique seasons around the world!